apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/solutions/rotating_proxies.md

 # [](#rotating-proxy-sessions) Rotating proxies/sessions

+**Learn first hand how to rotate proxies and sessions in order to avoid the majority of the most common anti-scraping protections.**

+---

 If you take a look at our current code for the Amazon scraping actor, you might notice this snippet:

 ```js